It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 Steps can be taken to reduce your risk of developing melanoma.

-Protecting yourself from the sun and getting regular skin checks.
+You are protecting yourself from the sun and getting regular skin checks.

 If anything unusual is noticed about moles or any other skin change, a doctor should be consulted for a proper diagnosis.